mmfrenkel/pinnochios-pizza/README.md

-# _Pinnochio's Pizza & Subs_
+## _Pinnochio's Pizza & Subs_

 ## I. About

-_Pinnochio's Pizza & Subs_ Website is an interactive Django web application that surfaces the menu of an existing restaurant in Cambridge, Massachusetts, and allows customer's to customize their order, add items to their cart and ultimately place an order.
-Admin users also have access to page that allows them to view all orders and their statuses.
+This project, _Pinnochio's Pizza & Subs_, is an interactive Django web application that surfaces the menu of an existing restaurant in Cambridge, Massachusetts and allows customer's to customize their order, add items to their cart and ultimately place food orders.
+Administrators also have access to page that allows them to view all orders and their current statuses.

 ## II.
 User Navigation + Usage